Archive: Sycophant Hex: Ashwinder (Alternate Universe)

 “Crookshanks!
 How did you get here?”

 “Elf be fetching Crookshanks.
-Master Professor be saying Elf be fetching Miss’s things.”
+Master Professor be saying Miss be coming to live with Elf.
+Elf be fetching Miss’s things.”

 “Thank you, Elf,” she said as she opened the wardrobe.